 Continuity mistake: Phelps takes the tape from the recorder's right-hand spindle.
 When he opens the acid vat, we can see the tape he just removed back on the recorder - but on the left spindle.
 The tape he then drops into the acid doesn't remotely resemble the one he pulled, and when he drops it, the recorder's left spindle, where the full tape was in the last shot and where the empty reel should be, now has nothing on it at all.

 Continuity mistake: Part 3: As you see the third "Sleeper" (a giant bomb shaped like the Red Skull's head) note the position of the monocle.
-First it's on its right side, then its left side, and back again to its left side.
+First it's on its right side, then its left side, and back again to its right side.